 Click here for a link to the interactive map above of all the Western Mass crags discussed on this site.

 The easiest thing to say here is follow someone who knows.
-A fair share of folks, including myself, has gotten lost out here unless you know exactly where you are going.
+A fair share of folks have gotten lost.
 A trail heads down and right from the parking lot then crosses two small streams before turning left onto a forest service road.
 Continue along this road until a faint trail heads off to the right through some tall scrub brush.
 This trail will eventually take you to a small boulder field and cliff band.
 Just before the boulders, turn left and follow the drainage wash uphill until the trail becomes more defined.
 This will eventually take you to the Hideaway area.
 For the Happy Valley, you’re on your own, ask a local or pick up the New England Bouldering Guidebook by Tim Kemple and Pete Ward for more detailed information.